hotrodorm/hotrod/hotrod-project/hotrod-livesql/tuples.md

       a.id, // in tuple
       a.balance, // in tuple
       a.balance.mult(1.22).as("score"), // outside the tuple -- unbound
-      a.name.as("altName") // outside the tuple -- unbound
+      a.name.as("accountNumber") // outside the tuple -- unbound
     )
     .tuples()
     .from(a)